platty123456/roblox/README.md

-## Roblox Gems and PS99 Trading Guide
+## Roblox Shop Guide

-Want to level up faster in Pet Simulator 99?
-Check out this guide on [buying Roblox gems and PS99 currency](https://roblox-nine-xi.vercel.app/) — it explains how to get gems safely, avoid common scams, and use them for high-value trades.

-Perfect for new players, collectors, or anyone looking to trade smart in Roblox.
+Discover the world of avatar customization and game-based shops in Roblox.

+This short guide on [how the Roblox shop works](https://roblox-nine-xi.vercel.app/) explains everything from buying avatar items with Robux to creating your own clothing and accessories.
+It’s perfect for new players looking to personalize their character or experienced developers interested in selling virtual gear through the Avatar Shop.